Introduction to Advantages of MongoDB

 - It can store any type of data with any size.

-- Auto-sharding is present and will be used if we have large data distributed on several servers and if the server is not able to handle data.
+- Auto-sharding is present and will be used if we have large data distributed on several servers, and if the server cannot handle data.
 This will not cause failure.

 Where we use MongoDB?